SerajAgbarya/2022_3_GROUP-8-/README.md

 3. `python manage.py runserver`

 #### In case you face issues with migrate (due installing system more than once or in case you want to have start all from start:
+or if u dont work on clear DB.
 1. `python manage.py createsuperuser`
 2. `python  manage.py migrate members zero --fake`
 3. `python  manage.py migrate app zero --fake`
 4. `python manage.py migrate`
 5. `python manage.py runserver`

+option3:
+1. drop all tables from local db. then run all steps above.

 #### notes: